meholden/duetDisplay/README.md

   ## 3. Wire it up

-  Duet has a panelDue port with 5V, Gnd, Tx and Rx
+  Duet has a panelDue port with 5V, Gnd, Tx and Rx.
   The 5V and Gnd go to both the arduino and Nextion.

-  The Feather M0 is set up to use the regular serial port at Rx0 and Tx0 The new serial port (SERCOM) is at TX=D10 and RX=D11 as in the [example](https://learn.adafruit.com/using-atsamd21-sercom-to-add-more-spi-i2c-serial-ports/creating-a-new-serial)
+  The Feather M0 is set up to use the regular serial port at Rx0 and Tx0.
+  The new serial port (SERCOM) is at TX=D10 and RX=D11 as in the [example](https://learn.adafruit.com/using-atsamd21-sercom-to-add-more-spi-i2c-serial-ports/creating-a-new-serial).

   Connect
    * Duet Tx to Feather Rx0